Italian yields hit 3-month lows as ECB preps new policy path | Business

 Italian yields hit 3-month lows as ECB preps new policy path

 It plans to raise 5.25 billion euros from the 10-year tranche and 10 billion euros from the 20-year tranche, according to a message to investors seen by Reuters, with final pricing expected later on Tuesday.
-Safe-haven German and U.S. government bond yields held near recent lows even as U.S. inflation data showed consumer prices rose more than expected in June in the world's biggest economy.
+REFLATION TRADE Safe-haven German and U.S. government bond yields held near recent lows even as U.S. inflation data showed consumer prices rose more than expected in June in the world's biggest economy.
+In the 12 months through June, the consumer price index jumped 5.4%.

 Italian government bond yields hit a three-month low on Tuesday as the European Central Bank said it would chart a new policy path as early as next week, further boosting demand for euro zone government debt.